junxit/us-congress-bills-114/bill.md

 ## § 4.
 Study on modernization and simplification of regulation S–K

-- **(a)** *Study* The Securities and Exchange Commission shall carry out a study of the requirements contained in regulation S–K (17 CFR 229.10 et seq.).
+- **(a)** *Study* The Securities and Exchange Commission shall carry out a study of the requirements contained in regulation S–K (17 C.F.R.
+229.10 et seq.).
 Such study shall—
   - **(1)** determine how best to modernize and simplify such requirements in a manner that reduces the costs and burdens on issuers while still providing all material information;
   - **(2)** emphasize a company by company approach that allows relevant and material information to be disseminated to investors without boilerplate language or static requirements while preserving completeness and comparability of information across registrants; and
   - **(3)** evaluate methods of information delivery and presentation and explore methods for discouraging repetition and the disclosure of immaterial information.